Mary Moers Wenig Competition Official Rules (2019)

 Eligibility: This competition is open to any law student in good standing (full-time or part-time) who is currently enrolled at the time of submission or was a student within the past 90-day period prior to submission as a J.D. or LL.M. candidate in an ABA-accredited law school within the United States or its possessions.

-Only papers that have not been previously published or accepted for publication are eligible.
-Papers prepared for law school credit are eligible provided they are the entrant’s original work.
+Only papers that have not been previously published are eligible.
+Papers accepted for publication, but not yet published, are eligible, as are papers prepared for law school credit.
+In all cases, the paper submitted must be the entrant’s sole, original, work.
 Unless a work is co-authored, each entry shall be the original work of a single individual.
 A co-authored paper by no more than two individuals is acceptable provided the paper submitted is the original work of the co-authors.

 Entrants are limited to one submission per year.